codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two guys walked into a bar, the third one ducked.
+What did the dog say to the two trees?
+Bark bark.

 ## Daily Trivia

-What does GHz stand for?
+On which day did the World Wide Web go online?
- 1. Gigahertz
+ 1. November 12, 1990
- 2. Gigahetz
+ 2. December 17, 1996
- 3. Gigahatz
+ 3. November 24, 1995
- 4. Gigahotz
+ 4. December 20, 1990

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  December 20, 1990
 </details>